replicatedhq/docs/docs/packaging-an-application/yaml-overview.md

 ```

 ## Snapshots (Backups)
-We can optionally specify a section to enable [Snapshots](/packaging-an-application/snapshots/).
+The snapshots key is available to to enable and configure [Snapshots](/packaging-an-application/snapshots/).
 The following example will allow your customer to enable snapshots and create a script to run the snapshot.

 ```yaml
 backup: